WillPaz16/sta309_dairy_midterm2/README.md

-# Analyzing Dairy Production in Europe from 2009 to 2019
+# Analyzing Dairy Production and Consumption in Europe from 2009 to 2019

 ## Author: Will Paz